OGGM/oggm-edu/docs/classes_howto.rst

 - `OGGM-Edu Glaciology Lab 1 - What Makes a Glacier?`_
 - `OGGM-Edu Glaciology Lab 2 - Exploring glacier data`_

-These activites have been tested in class and will be developed further.
-If you want more ideas, here are suggested activities writen by Josie Iino, a high school student who realized a short internship with us:

-- :ref:`as_gallery`
-- :ref:`as_simulator`

 Using the OGGM-Edu notebooks at university
 ------------------------------------------